TownyAdvanced/Towny/README.md

 - **Ant** ![](https://img.shields.io/badge/deprecated-red)
     - For older branches using the Ant build system, the main command to use would be: `ant clean jar`.
 This command will _exit_ the Towny directory, creating a lib folder alongside it.
 A `Towny.jar` file will be generated and placed within there.
-    - _Note: As Ant is being deprecated, older branches may eventually not be able to be built against without modification of the `build.xml` file.
-We leave no guarantee that the file repo providing the dependencies will stay up._
+    - Since Ant is being deprecated, you may need to modify the `build.xml` file.
+We leave no guarantee that the file repositories are still maintained, it is also possible they're no longer available.